- 1 cup brown rice flour

 - Scrape the dough, which will look a bit crumbly, on a clean, gluten-free work surface covered with waxed paper.
 Gather the crumbly dough into a ball.
 Divide the dough into two pieces and flatten into discs.
 Place each disc in a plastic bag and refrigerate for at least one hour before rolling out the dough.
 Note- At this stage, the dough can be frozen.
 Place wrapped dough in a freezer bag, label and freeze for future use.

-- To Roll Dough: Remove dough from refrigerator and place dough between two sheets of waxed paper.
+- Remove dough from refrigerator and place dough between two sheets of waxed paper.
 Let dough sit just until it's soft enough to roll.
 When workable, roll from the center outward, working to make a circle about 10-inches in diameter and 1/8-inch thick.
 If the dough gets too warm and sticky, place it in the freezer for several minutes and then continue rolling it.

 - Peel top sheet of wax paper from the dough and carefully flip the dough still on the remaining piece of waxed paper over a 9-inch pie plate.
 Gently peel the waxed paper from the dough.